ansys/ansys-templates/README.rst

 ^^^^^^^^^

-In order to install Pyproduct library, make sure you have the latest version of `pip`_.
+In order to install Pyproduct library, make sure you have the required build system tool.
 To do so, run:

 .. code:: bash

-    python -m pip install -U pip
+    python -m pip install -U pip poetry

 Then, you can simply execute: